 I’ll be bringing some Lemon essential oil in an inhaler for any moments I may be feeling low or sick to my stomach.

 A couple of other great citrus oils – wild orange and grapefruit – can have similar effects.
 An absolute FAVORITE diffuser blend for me is Lavender, Grapefruit, and Peppermint essential oils.
 I call this my “jet lag blend” and it’s perfect for lifting the mood, especially in the hours following delivery.

 There is scientific evidence that smelling Peppermint oil will relieve nausea symptoms.
 I think I’ll be using my Peppermint essential oil in a room mister – or even my Jet Lag blend would be great for this – so I can mist my pillow toward the end of my labor.

 The minty scent can help to stimulate the brain and reenergize your body for that final stretch.
 I’ll also be bringing it in an inhaler for another option to fight nausea.
-Since I always have a carrier oil with me, we can use as a massage oil if needed, too.
-Peppermint is especially effective for headaches when placed on your temples, back of the neck, wrists, or in an inhaler.
+Since I always have a carrier oil with me, we can use it as a massage oil if needed, too.
+Peppermint essential oil is especially effective for headaches when placed on your temples, back of the neck, wrists, or in an inhaler.

 Clary Sage Essential Oil to Keep Labor Going

 This is a shortlist of the essential oils for labor I plan on personally bring for my delivery and really covers the basics of everything you might need since they’re so versatile, , but there are many more essential oils you could consider.

 For example, you may want to bring Clary Sage in case your labor slows.
 Clary Sage Essential Oil can stimulate uterine contractions and may be useful in a topical blend to keep labor moving along.

 Essential Oils for Labor and Delivery – Conclusion